You can't see it all in a short visit, so where do you begin?

 The British Museum is massive and overwhelming.
 It tells the story of human civilization from its earliest days right up to the present.
-With 8 million objects in the collection - tens of thousands on display at any one time - what should you try to see if you've got a day or just a few hours to visit it?
+With 8 million objects in the collection and tens of thousands on display at any one time, what should you try to see if you've got a day or just a few hours to visit it?

-Where to see it?
-Find it in ground floor gallery 4.
-It is one of the museum's selection of "A History of... the World in 100 Objects."
+Where to see it: Find it in ground floor gallery 4.
+It is one of the museum's selections of "A History of the World in 100 Objects."

 What is it?
 The British Museum has a very fine collection of mummies, many of which are displayed so that visitors can appreciate their elaborate wrappings and, in some cases, see the clothes and shoes they were buried in.
 But the cat mummies are an interesting devotional sidelight of the later Egyptian period, perhaps the 1st century.
 Cats were associated with the goddess Bastet and it's possible that young cats were periodically culled from her temples and mummified in elaborate wrappings so that the faithful could purchase them and bury them in special cat cemeteries.